manavthakkar/manavthakkar.github.io/_projects/01_squat-O-meter.md

 - Incorporating more advanced data analysis features and machine learning algorithms to provide personalized workout recommendations.
 - Enhancing the user interface with more customization options and interactive features.

-This project showcases a robust and user-friendly application that leverages real-time data processing, customizable settings, and comprehensive data analysis to enhance the user's workout experience.

 Github repository for this project can be found [here](https://github.com/manavthakkar/squat-o-meter).